build-on-aws/content/posts/shifting-cloud-costs-left-what-it-really-means/index.md

 I tell this story because I’ve been deeply embedded in cloud costs and the different methods and attempts companies have made to reduce cloud costs, which ones work and which ones don’t.

 I want to make three points in this blog.
-These points are what you, as engineers can take to your management team to push for engineering led FinOps practice.
-I will also show you what tool you should use as the first step to shift cloud costs left (it's open source too!).
+These points are what you, as engineers, can take to your management team to push for a engineering led FinOps practice.
+I will also show you what tool is available as the first step to shift cloud costs left (it's open source too!).

 ### 1. Understanding Cloud Usage is Key